Volpestyle/Code-Foo-2019/README.md

 #### Filtering Content Results
 All content data recieved from the api is stored in a Service named 'FilterContentService'.
 The purpose of this service is to allow communication between NavItems and Content, so that when a user clicks on a menu item, the corresponding content is shown on the page.
 When a NavItem is clicked, it becomes 'active', and the Service uses information about the active NavItem to correctly filter the content data.

-### Use of Models
+### Models
-I created a set of models to handle the json being returned by the api
+A 'model' just refers to a TypeScript object in which I store a set of data.
+For example, each JSON object returned by the api call for content is stored in a 'ContentItem' model.
+The thumbnails inside each returned JSON object is also stored as an array of 'Thumbnail' models, which is put inside its respective ContentItem model.
+[This article](https://nehalist.io/working-with-models-in-angular/) was very helpful in helping me understand how exactly to work with models and deserialize them from raw JSON.